marimo-team/marimo/docs/api/inputs/chat.md

 )
 chatbot
 ```

-We recommend using free providers like [GROQ](https://groq.com/) and [Cerebras](https://cerebras.ai/), as you can sign up on their platforms and integrate with various AI integrations in marimo easily.
-For more information, refer to the [AI completion documentation in marimo](https://docs.marimo.io/guides/editor_features/ai_completion.html#ai-completion).

 If you want more examples for model providers and their endpoints listed, please submit a [feature request](https://github.com/marimo-team/marimo/issues/new?template=documentation.yaml).